Debutante Camellia For Sale Online

 Camellia Japonica thrives when planted in woodland gardens in partial shade as an understory tree, looks great spaced as a hedge or evergreen shrub borders to provide privacy, in foundation plantings, zen or Asian gardens, or can be planted in containers for smaller planting sites or colder areas where it is not winter hardy.
 Wherever you decide to grow your new Debutante Camellia shrub, be sure to give it enough room to grow and show off its beautiful winter flowers for all to see.

 Camellias love moist, acidic soil so check out our slightly Acidic Potting Mix to help amend the soil at your planting site.
 They are very adaptable to most planting locations but rich, well-drained soil is best.
 Camellias don’t like wet feet.
 Debutante Camellia can tolerate full sun to partial shade and can be grown across the United States in USDA zones 7-10.
 It loves morning sun and afternoon shade to protect it from the hot heat.
 Water thoroughly the first year of planting to establish a strong root system.
 Apply a layer of mulch annually to help retain moisture and protect the roots.

 When to Fertilize Camellia Japonica

 The best time to fertilize camellias is in mid to late spring after the threat of frost.
-Apply a slow-release fertilizer annually to help promote new growth and pink blooms that come back year after year.
-Camellias are acid loving plants and benefit from regular fertilization.
+Apply a slow-release fertilizer annually to help promote new growth and pink blooms that return year after year.
+Camellias are acid-loving plants and benefit from regular fertilization.
 Camellia bushes do have a slow to moderate growth rate and fertilizer is applied to help them grow quicker.

 How to Prune Camellia Japonica